leojh/ember-deploy-rest-index/README.md

 }

 ```
-* `environment` - gets passed to the service as query string parameter
 * `type` - Must be 'REST' to use this adapter
 * `serviceHost` - the root URL for the service
 * `serviceNamespace` - path to the service
 * `serviceIndexVersionResource` - the name of your resource responsible for handling your revisions

 The combination of config settings will help construct the target URLs for calling your service.
-For example, given the config above, the `deploy:list --environment qa` command will result in: `GET http://leojh.com/api/ember-revisions?environment=qa`
+For example, given the config above, the `deploy:list` command will result in: `GET http://leojh.com/api/ember-revisions`

 ## TODOs: